Lapilike/audioplayer/README.md

 ## Features

-- Ability to find music tracks
+- Ability to find song tracks
-- Ability to add your own music tracks
+- Ability to add your own song tracks
-- Ability to view information about music
+- Ability to view information about song
 - API